-Disability Insurance Lawyers Helping Clients Nationwide with COVID-19 Concerns
+Disability Insurance Lawyers Helping Clients Nationwide with COVID-19 Concerns About Existing Benefits

 The global coronavirus pandemic has far reaching implications.
 The fallout from the virus has affected virtually every aspect of our lives and raises many questions for professionals who are already receiving Individual Disability and/or Long-Term Disability benefits or are currently in the middle of filing a claim.

 The Philadelphia private disability attorneys at Seltzer & Associates can help you evaluate the status of your disability claim, file a new claim, or answer questions regarding how the coronavirus may, or will, impact disability benefits you are already receiving.

 Can I still expect payments for my established disability claim?

 Yes, most disability insurance carriers have made announcements regarding disability benefit payments and are continuing to fulfill established claims.

 Major insurance companies have considerable funds in reserve and carry additional insurance that provides supplementary coverage in case of unforeseen or inordinate circumstances, which should prevent interruption in the payment of long-term disability benefits on established claims.
 Remote work stations are operational and disability benefit checks continue to be issued with limited delays.

 See the recent FAQs, announcements and resources some major disability insurance providers have published for their insureds: